Considerations for Your UPS Service Agreement

-Once you have purchased and installed a UPS system, the real cost of UPS ownership begins.
-Ongoing maintenance coverage, battery replacements, capacitors and fans are all items that contribute significantly to the cost of UPS ownership.
-Despite the cost, consistent UPS maintenance is a critical, necessary part of ensuring you have power when you need it.
+Once you have purchased and installed a uninterruptible Power Supply (UPS), the real cost of UPS ownership begins.
+Ongoing maintenance and service coverage, battery replacements, capacitors and fans are all items that contribute significantly to the cost of UPS ownership.
+Despite the cost, consistent UPS services and maintenance is a critical, necessary part of ensuring you have power when you need it.

 A good UPS service organization should help you understand the pros and cons of each UPS system, including its maintenance requirements and total lifetime cost of ownership.
 Here’s what to look for in a proper maintenance agreement that will keep your systems running smoothly: